 A great example of subtitle usage is for IGTV on instagram.
 Users will watch the muted video on their feed, with subtitles, then switch to IGTV to watch the rest of the content with sound.
 So before you get your views on IGTV, you need to hook your audience with a subtitled video in their feeds.

 Transitions give your videos that extra “produced” look.
-Transitions are used to break up sections of a video.
+They are used to break up sections of a video.
 Use a transition as an intro or section title, a break in between scenes or simply to add movement to a static video.

 If you use b-roll footage or other video elements, transitions make the move between these less jarring to your viewer.

-Transitions are a perfect fit for course creators or for use in tutorial videos.
+Video transitions are a perfect fit for course creators or for use in tutorial videos.
 Use them to separate steps or sections.
 Highlight important information by transitioning to a text screen and back to the video.

 You can do awesome things with video online.
 Adding graphic elements to your videos take them to the next level and increases both watch time and user engagement.
 With graphic elements on your videos, your brand and style is always present.